Cart 0

 Learn the basics of Gyotaku printing in 2 class formats

-Classes are available on Mon or Tues mornings (or any day when in conjunction with private dining)
+Public classes are available on Mon mornings (or any day with private dining)

 OPTION 1 - HANDS ON CLASS (best for 4-6 people)